Xsaner/tutorial-crawlingdead/wiki.md

 * light armor
 **Description**
 black armor that covers only the basics, probably used in airsoft or some sport like that.
+* pillow armor
+**Description**
+Armor made of pillows and tape !
+These zombies don't stand a chance !
 # weapon crafting material
 * spear tip
 **Description**